Jayachandra-12/First-Project/README.md

 # First-Project
-prediction of airline tickets using machine learning with python
+prediction of price of airline tickets using machine learning with python